CartoDB/documentation/app/content/google-maps/getting-started.md

 - `type` defines the type of dataset.
 In this case, we are going to visualize a table so we use one of the constants defined in the `MAP_TYPES` enumeration.

 - `data` contains the dataset that we want to visualize.
-It can be the name of a table, the name of a tileset or a SQL query.
+It can be the name of a table, the name of a tileset, or a SQL query.
 In this case we are going to provide a table name.
 The `CartoLayer` will make the appropriate requests to the Maps API to retrieve the GeoJSON features from the BigQuery table.

 - Style parameters.
 In order to display the information, the [`CartoLayer`](https://deck.gl/docs/api-reference/carto/carto-layer) uses the [`GeoJsonLayer`](https://deck.gl/docs/api-reference/layers/geojson-layer) to style the features, so all the properties of this class are supported.
 The style parameters depend on the dataset type of geometry.
 In this case, we are adding a point layer, so we specify the point color using the `getFillColor` property, the circle outline color with the `getLineColor` property, and the point and outline sizes through the `pointRadiusMinPixels` and `lineWidthMinPixels` properties.